tattle-made/Uli/browser-extension/README.md

 Look into individual README within the `api-server` and `plugin` folder for more info.

 ## For Production

 ```
 cd plugin && npm run build
 ```

+This will bundle all files related to the plugin into `/dist`, this can now be loaded on a browser or uploaded to the chrome store.

 # Contributing

 Head over to the [contribution guide](CONTRIBUTING.md)